 Figure 4: Fonts drop-down gallery

-- Hover your cursor over any of the Theme Fonts within the Fonts drop-down gallery to see a live preview of fonts changing on the active slide.
-Figure 5 below shows a different Theme Font named Apex being selected, and also a live preview can be seen within the slide area -- compare the slide shown in Figures 4 and 5.
+- Hover your cursor over any of the Theme Fonts within the Fonts drop-down gallery to see a Live Preview of fonts changing on the active slide.
+Figure 5 below shows a different Theme Font named Apex being selected, and also a live preview can be seen within the slide area.
+Compare the slides shown in Figures 4 and 5.
 When you have decided which Theme Fonts set you prefer, click on that Theme Fonts set (as opposed to hovering over it) to apply it to your presentation.

 Figure 5: Apex Theme Fonts set being selected

 - This will change the Theme Font for your presentation slides, as shown in Figure 6 (compare with Figure 3).
 Note that the overall Theme is not changed.
 The slide still sports the same layout, colors, effects, etc. It's just the fonts that have changed.

 Figure 6: Theme Font changed

 - Place your cursor over the Fonts button to bring up a tool-tip, as shown in Figure 7.
 This displays the name of the current Theme Fonts set, and also the Heading and Body fonts used.

 Figure 7: Current Theme Fonts

 - Also select some text and access the Fonts drop-down gallery in the Home tab of the Ribbon.
 You'll notice the Headings and Body fonts that are allocated for the active Theme right at the top of the Fonts drop-down gallery are now changed, as shown highlighted in red within Figure 8, below.
 Compare it with Figure 2, above.